INFORMATION REQUIRED *

 A Las Vegas personal injury lawyer from Claggett & Sykes Law Firm can review your hit-and-run case for free to determine if a party other than the driver may be liable for your damages.
 If so, we can evaluate the potential value of your case and help you bring a lawsuit by Nevada’s deadline.

 If you have injuries from a recent hit-and-run accident in Las Vegas, do not hesitate to contact us for a free initial consultation.
 Our attorneys can help you with a third-party insurance claim, first-party claim or personal injury lawsuit.
-We are available 24/7 to discuss your case for free.
+Our lawyers are available 24/7 to discuss your case for free.
 Please call (702) 333-7777 today.

 To protect everyone from COVID-19, we offer a quick and easy remote intake process.
 Click here to learn more.